KAELITcom/-kaelit-research/README.md

 ## ⚠️ Legal & Intellectual Property Notice

-This repository contains patent-pending modular cryptographic and AI-coordinated architecture, developed via custom research between 2022–2025.
+This repository contains **patent-pending modular cryptographic and AI-coordinated architecture**,
+developed via **custom research conducted independently between 2022–2025**.

-All implementations and inner optimization logic remain strictly confidential.
+All implementations and core optimization logic are strictly confidential.
-Any unauthorized use, disclosure, or misrepresentation of the contents herein will be considered intellectual property infringement.
+Any unauthorized use, redistribution, reproduction, or misrepresentation of this content
+will be treated as **intentional intellectual property infringement**
+and may lead to international legal action.

 This repository is intentionally limited to a **high-level conceptual preview**.
-The following core components are **not publicly disclosed** and remain under strict internal control:
+The following core components are **not publicly disclosed** and remain under strict internal protection:

 - Post-Quantum Cryptography (PQC) modules
 - zk-Rollup circuit implementations
 - DAG-based sharding architecture
-- AI optimization logic (Federated, LLM-based)
+- AI optimization logic (confidential, policy-coordinated)

-Any unauthorized use, reproduction, redistribution, or misrepresentation of this content will be considered **intentional IP infringement** and may result in international legal action.

 ---

-## Intellectual Ownership
+## 🧠 Intellectual Ownership

-- Original Creator: **David Ahn** (Founder, KAELIT Project)
-- Research Period: **2022–2025**
+- **Research Group:** KAELIT Core Research Team
-- GitHub Commit Timestamp: **April 13, 2025 (UTC)**
+- **Research Period:** 2022–2025
-- Authorship Proof: Stored and verifiable both on-chain and off-chain
+- **On-chain Authorship Proof:** Stored and verifiable via blockchain timestamping
+- **Commit Hash Registry:** Off-chain versioning committed on April 13, 2025 (UTC)

+All contributions and proprietary flows are protected under national and international patent law.

 ---